awsdocs/aws-java-developer-guide/doc_source/tutorial-spot-adv-java.rst

 number of instances you want and the bid price.
 Additionally, we need to set the :code:`LaunchSpecification` for the request, which includes the instance type, AMI ID, and security group you want to use.
 After the request is populated, we call the :code:`requestSpotInstances` method on the :code:`AmazonEC2Client` object.
-An example of how to request a Spot instance follows.
+An example of how to request a Spot Instance follows.

 (The following code is the same as what we used in the first tutorial.)